AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction-forms-authoring.md

 * **toolbar:** An adaptive form container has an associated global toolbar, which is global to the form.
 This toolbar can be added using the **[!UICONTROL Add Toolbar]** action in the edit bar, which allows authors to add actions, such as Submit, Save, Reset, and so on.

 * **assets:** This node contains additional information used for form authoring.
-For example, form model details, localization details, and so on).
+For example, form model details, localization details, and so on.